MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 1. set `FUIAuth`'s singleton delegate
 1. present the auth view controller

-When `authViewController` is presented, Firebase presents it's own UI to handle signing up or logging in the user.
-Keep in mind that Firebase's authViewController can also be customized to include different types of login. i.e. Facebook, Google, Github
+When `authViewController` is presented, Firebase presents its own UI to handle signing up or logging in the user.
+Keep in mind that Firebase's authViewController can also be customized to include different types of login. (i.e. Facebook, Google, Github)

 However, we haven't finished all 4 steps we previously defined and that's why Xcode is yelling at us with a compiler error.
 In step 2, we set our `LoginViewController` to be a delegate of `authUI`, however our `LoginViewController` hasn't conformed to the `FUIAuthDelegate` protocol.
 Let's do that now!